openshift/run-once-duration-override/README.md

    make manifests
    ```

-1. Update the image spec under `.spec.template.spec.containers[0].image` field in the `_output/manifests/500_deployment.yaml` Deployment to point to the newly built image
+1. Update the image spec under `.spec.template.spec.containers[0].image` field in the `_output/manifests/500_deployment.yaml` Deployment to point to the newly built image.

 1. Deploy the admission webhook:
    ```sh